Chlorine; In your drinking water. The health risks of drinking Chlorine

 Chlorine has its uses.
-It can be tremendously helpful or very dangerous.
-At friendsofwater.com we don't think this is a complicated question.
-We're pretty glad that nasty bugs aren't reaching us through our water supplies.
+It can be tremendously helpful or very present risks to health.
 The spread of cholera for example, can be stopped by disinfecting our water supplies with chlorine.
 It is arguable that the disinfecting could be done by less dangerous chemicals, but some attempts at alternatives have proven to have other dangerous effects.

-But friends - that doesn't mean that it is a good idea to drink or absorb chlorine through your drinking, shower and bath water, and from the air as it released when you shower.
+However, it does not mean that it is a good idea to drink or absorb chlorine through your drinking, or bath water, and from the air as it released when you shower.
 Free chlorine is a poison appropriately used to kill living things.
 Drinking it, and absorbing it though the air and water in showering and bathing seems like a bad idea to us.

 A study published in the November 2006 issue of the American Journal of Epidemiology has reported a link between exposure to chlorinated water and an increased risk of bladder cancer.
 According to researchers, ingestion of, and bathing, showering, and swimming in chlorinated water can all lead to increased incidence of cancer.